Azad77/backup_hashnode/clcixv6ul000p08l87g890isd.md

 ### **Create css style file:**

-Create a css file inside "static\\style" folder for styling your pages and save it as "style.css":
+Create a CSS file inside the "static/style" folder for styling your pages and save it as "style.css":

 ```css
 html { font-family: sans-serif; background: #eee; padding: 1rem; }